adibarra/shadle/README.md

 Shadle is a web app that implements a Wordle-style game for guessing colors.
 Built with modern web technologies, it features a progressive web app (PWA) with notifications, allowing users to play and track their progress.

-The project is built using a monorepo structure with pnpm, featuring a React frontend, Node.js backend, and PostgreSQL database.
+The project is built using a monorepo structure with pnpm, featuring a Vue frontend, Node.js backend, and PostgreSQL database.

 ## Environment Setup